muneera9999/TestTheTemperature/README.md

 Note: use can use any sensor you would like.

-4- Before uploading the code DHT_MYSQL.ino in Task3 folder, make sure to change the ssid and password to your WiFi
+4- Before uploading the code DHT_MYSQL.ino in TestTheTemperature folder, make sure to change the ssid and password to your WiFi

 5- In phpMyAdmin, create a database named "esp32", then create a table named "dht" with values 1